sgchun/nps/README.md

     The command arguments are:
     - GWAS summary statistics file in the PREFORMATTED format: `testdata/Test1/Test1.summstats.txt`
     - directory containing training genotypes: `testdata/Test1`
-    - IDs of training samples: `testdata/Test1/Test1.train.2.5K_2.5K.fam`
+    - Sample information of training samples: `testdata/Test1/Test1.train.2.5K_2.5K.fam`
     - phenotypes of training samples: `testdata/Test1/Test1.train.2.5K_2.5K.phen`
-    - DatasetTag of training cohort genotypes: `Test1.train`
+    - DatasetID of training cohort genotypes: `Test1.train`
     - analysis window size: `80` SNPs.
 The window size of 80 SNPs for ~100,000 genome-wide SNPs is comparable to 4,000 SNPs for ~5,000,000 genome-wide SNPs.
-    - directory to store intermediate data: `testdata/Test1/npsdat`.
-The NPS configuration and all intermediate data will be stored here.
+    - directory to store NPS data: `testdata/Test1/npsdat`.
+The NPS configuration and all output files will be stored here.

-   The set-up can be checked by running:
+   The set-up can be checked by running `nps_check.sh`.
+If `nps_check.sh` finds an error, `FAIL` message will be printed.
+If everything is fine, only `OK` messages will be reported:

    ```bash
    ./nps_check.sh testdata/Test1/npsdat/
    ```

-   If `nps_check.sh` finds an error, `FAIL` message will be printed.
-If everything is fine, only `OK` messages will be reported:
    > NPS data directory: testdata/Test1/npsdat/
    > Verifying nps_init:
    > Checking testdata/Test1/npsdat//args.RDS ...OK (version 1.1)